sowmyathogiti/Healthify/Contributions/Vineetha/README.md

 ### Half Day 4:

 - I have given presentation to the Client and demonstrated how we have developed our application and displayed the designed UI sketches.
-- Added Client Thank you [mail](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/Client%20Thank%20You%20mail) to our repo.
+- Added Client Thank you [mail](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/Client%20Thank%20You%20mail) to our repo.[commit](https://github.com/sowmyathogiti/Healthify-NWMSU/commit/beb98ffb10db9921d3d55dfbc9a0968c9036cd01)

 ### [Vineetha's Total Commits](https://github.com/sowmyathogiti/Healthify-NWMSU/commits?author=vineetha1996)